 How did COVID-19 impact online demand for Non-Alcoholic Beverages?

 As you can imagine, analyzing online demand on Amazon presents some challenges when it comes to trying to learn more about America’s drinking habits.
-While online shopping grew significantly during the pandemic, alcohol remains a regulated substance, so the local grocery store or liquor store are still where the vast majority Americans get their booze.
+While online shopping grew significantly during the pandemic, alcohol remains a regulated substance, so the local grocery store or liquor store are still where the vast majority of Americans get their booze.

 That doesn’t leave us without any options, of course.
 One of the first things we wanted to examine was sales for non-alcoholic beverages (which you can, of course, buy online).